Note: To print graphic to proper scale for 8/12 x 11, in print options, reduce scale by 50%

 What to Look For

 Environmental Health urges everyone to look for the placard or sticker before buying food from vendors.
-The placard and sticker indicates the vendor has been inpsected and is aware of proper food and safety practices.
+The placard and sticker indicates the vendor has been inspected and is aware of proper food and safety practices.

 Placard